ram-pi/UDF-Flink-Example/README.md

 ```

-Note : You can write your custom logic on public double eval() function based on your usecase by removing the existing code
+NOTE : You can write your custom logic on public double eval() function based on your usecase by removing the existing code

 # Register the JAR File

- To register the jar file on CC organization first login into the confluent CLI and use the below command:
+To register the JAR file on the CC organization, begin by logging into the Confluent CLI and then utilize the following command
 ```
 confluent flink artifact create your-artifact-name
 --artifact-file path-to-jar-file.JAR
 ```

-If the command gets executed successfully it will generate pluginid and versionid which should look something similar below.
+Upon successful execution of the command, it will produce a plugin ID and version ID, which should resemble the following format.

 ```
 +----------------+----------------+